-Conducting timely and thorough investigations of senior official misconduct is a significant challenge and important priority within the DoD.
-DoD senior officials include SES members, general officers, and those officers promotable to general officer.
+DoD.
+DoD senior officials include SES members. general officers, and those officers promotable to general officer.
 Failing to appropriately address senior official misconduct can lead to an erosion of trust in the DoD and can impact the leadership of the DoD.

-The number of senior official misconduct complaints increased significantly between FY 2008 and FY 2012 and has remained relatively constant since then.
+As demonstrated in Figure 5, the number of senior official misconduct complaints increased significantly between FY 2008 and FY 2012 and has remained relatively constant since then.
 From FY 2008 to FY 2012, the overall number of complaints of senior officials increased from 395 to 815.
 Since FY 2012, the number of complaints has remained fairly stable, fluctuating between 700 and nearly 900 complaints per year.